 I admired him and published each and every one of his speeches and press conference statements in the now defunct (shut down by the junta) New Breed newspaper.

-As many Sierra Leoneans know, he wrote our National Pledge together with Dr. Kadie Sesay, an academic and politician who I hear has finally passed away somewhere in Europe after days of speculation about her health.
+As many Sierra Leoneans know, he wrote our National Pledge together with Dr. Kadie Sesay, an academic and politician who I hear is critically ill and hospitalised in Nigeria.